Do you love spaghetti squash, but wish cooking it took less time? Try making this extra-fast Instant Pot spaghetti squash!

 - Set Instant Pot to pressure cook/manual, high pressure.
 Set the cook time for 7 minutes.

 - The Instant Pot will take about 8-10 minutes to come to pressure, and then will start counting down the cook time.
-After the cook time is finished, carefully quick release the remaining pressure by using the handle of a long spoon (I use a wooden spoon) to turn the steam valve to venting.Tip: Quick release can be messy– the vent will shoot some liquids out with the steam.
+After the cook time is finished, carefully quick release the remaining pressure by using the handle of a long spoon (I use a wooden spoon) to turn the steam valve to venting.Tip: Quick release can be messy– the vent will let loose some liquids with the steam.
 Lay a kitchen towel over the top to keep your kitchen clean.

 - Wait for the steam to escape and the pin to drop down.
 Then, carefully remove the lid.